Skip to main content

 • "1 - 30, or 99 = last day" represent the days in a month.

-• In the case of quarterly, biAnnually,yearly, the term begins from the date of the first collection.
+• In the case of quarterly, biAnnually, or yearly, the term begins from the date of the first collection.

 Surface URL and Handle Callback

-The URL returned by the API requires that a whitelisted returnUrl is appended to it as a query string argument.
-If you direct a customer to this URL, they will be guided through the process of authorising the mandate.
-For test clients, the following URLs are whitelisted by default:
+The redirect URL returned by the API requires that an allowlisted returnUrl is appended as a query string parameter.
+If a customer is redirected to this URL, they will be guided through the process of authorising the mandate.
+For test clients, the following URLs are allowlisted by default:

 returnUrl=https%3A%2F%2Fexample.com%2Fpayment

-To add or remove a URL from the whitelist, please reach out to a Stitch Engineer via our Support Form
+To add or remove a URL from the whitelist, please reach out to the Stitch team.

-Please note that production clients will not be allowed to use unsecure returnUrl params such as http.
-For example
+Please note that production clients will not be allowed to use an unsecure (http) returnUrl value.
+For example:

 http://example.com/subscription